shuhei/shuhei.github.com/source/posts/2017-05-27-memory-usage.md

        cache).
 Doesn't include SwapCached.
 ```

-I am still not sure what exactly `Buffers` contains, but it contains metadata of files, etc. and it's relatively trivial in size. `Cached` contains cached file contents, which are called page cache.
+I am still not sure what exactly `Buffers` contains, but it contains metadata of files, etc. and it’s relatively trivial in size. `Cached` contains cached file contents, which are called page cache.
 OS keeps page cache while RAM has enough free space.
 That was why the memory usage was increasing even when processes were not leaking memory.

 If you are interested, [What is the difference between Buffers and Cached columns in /proc/meminfo output?](https://www.quora.com/What-is-the-difference-between-Buffers-and-Cached-columns-in-proc-meminfo-output) on Quora has more details about `Buffers` and `Cached`.